 I’m always very grumpy when I’m cleaning and prepping for the day ahead.
 Yet, when I wake up in the morning to a clean kitchen and packed lunches ready to go, I’m grateful that I have the time to enjoy my coffee before the house erupts and give myself a well-deserved pat on the back.

-Sometimes the chaos of the mornings gets the best of me and I’m yelling at my kids to hurry up because we should have left five minutes ago.
+Sometimes the chaos of the mornings gets the best of me.
+Before I know it, I’m yelling at my kids to hurry up because we should have left five minutes ago.
 Having an angry mom is the absolute worst way for my kids to start their days.
-It’s taken some time, but I’ve learned to choose my battles and let all of the small stuff go.
+It’s taken some time, but I’ve learned to choose my battles and let all of the small things go.
 If my son wants to wear cowboy boots with sweatpants and a tank top, then go ahead!
 When my daughter refuses to wear socks with the shoes I know will give her blisters, then so be it.
 Eventually, they will learn from their choices and hopefully make better ones as time goes on.